Autosomal dominant cerebellar ataxia, deafness, and narcolepsy

-Autosomal dominant cerebellar ataxia, deafness, and narcolepsy is a rare progressive genetic disorder that primarily affects the nervous system and is characterized by sensorineural hearing loss, narcolepsy with cataplexy, and dementia later in life.
+Autosomal dominant cerebellar ataxia, deafness, and narcolepsy (ADCADN) is a rare progressive genetic disorder that primarily affects the nervous system and is characterized by sensorineural hearing loss, narcolepsy with cataplexy, and dementia later in life.
 People with this disorder usually start showing symptoms when they are in their early-mid adulthoods.
 It is a type of autosomal dominant cerebellar ataxia.

 Presentation

 Usually, people with this disorder have ataxia, mild–moderate sensorineural hearing loss, narcolepsy, and cataplexy.
 These symptoms start happening when an affected person is about 30 years old.

 A bit later in life, people with ADCADN start showing a decline in executive function known as dementia.
 Degeneration of the optic nerves, cataracts, sensory neuropathy, lymphedema of the arms and legs, urinary incontinence, depression, uncontrollable and inappropriate laughing or crying (e.g. sudden incontrollable laughing during a funeral), and psychosis are features that typically accompany it.
 People with this disorder only live to be 40–50 years old.

 Other features of the disorder that may or may not occur in all patients include diabetes mellitus, spasticity, nystagmus, tremors, dilatation of the right ventricle, cerebral atrophy, and other generalized brain abnormalities.